-Part 1 architecture student at the University of Kent and Intern at ArchDaily.
-Born and raised in Dar es Salaam, Tanzania; interested in housing, heritage, and how we live in our cities.
+BA (Hons) Architecture Graduate from the University of Kent and Junior Collaborator at ArchDaily.
+Born and raised in Dar es Salaam, Tanzania; interested in housing, urbanism, heritage - and how we live in our cities.

 Almost seven kilometers from the green of Uhuru Park in central Nairobi, lies the informal settlement of Kibera.
 It is an area whose urban character consists of corrugated iron roofs, mud walls, and a complicated network of utility poles.
 Kibera, at this point in time, is a well-known place.
 Much has been written and researched on this “city within a city,” from its infrastructural issues to its navigation of the COVID-19 pandemic.

 In New Mexico, irrigation channels that have been in continuous operation for three centuries replenish and nourish the wetlands of the American Southwest.
 These channels are known as Acequias – communally managed water systems built on democratic tradition.
 Members of the community own water rights, who then elect a three-person team to oversee the channels.
 In Cairo and Barcelona, Tahrir Square and Plaza de Catalunya have acted as important sites for voicing political dissatisfaction.
 The Tahrir Square protests of 2011, for instance, resulted in the eventual toppling of an almost 30-year-old government.